-Fieldwork students are formally evaluated twice by the agency supervisor.
-The first evaluation is at the end of the first eight-week quarter of fieldwork.
-The second evaluation occurs at the end of the second eight-week quarter.
-Students are assessed in three skill domains: 1) accessing information and resources, 2) communication and education, and 3) community health programming.
-They are also assessed for professional growth and the Health Department's community health dispositions.
-Agency supervisors should discuss both evaluations with the students to help them understand their strengths and limitations at this point in their professional development.
-The evaluations are then sent to the college supervisor, who factors the evaluation scores into the first quarter and second quarter grades.
+A fieldwork student is formally evaluated twice by the agency supervisor.
+The first evaluation is at the end of the first quarter (eight weeks) of fieldwork.
+The second evaluation occurs at the end of the second quarter (16 weeks).
+Students are assessed in three skill domains: 1) public health information literacy, 2) public health communication skills, and 3) public health programming skills.
+They are also assessed for professionalism and the Health Department's community health dispositions.
+Agency supervisors should discuss both evaluations with students to help them understand their strengths and limitations at this point in their professional development.
+The evaluations are then provided to the college supervisor, who factors the evaluation scores into the first quarter and second quarter grades.
 The evaluation forms are posted on the fieldwork website.